rmedrano-itscs/basic-react-app/README.md

-# my REACT app starting point
+# My REACT app starting point

 The objective of this project is to have a not so basic react-app.

 This app has
 - mdbreact
-- context configured
+- context configured based on react hooks
 - axios
 - dotenv
 - .gitignore